+The two iconic politicians of the last era were M Karunanidhi and J Jayalalithaa.
 The late Chief Minister Jayalalithaa was born in Melukote, Mandya district of Mysore on February 24.
 Her wisdom and knowledge had exponentially risen through her practise and experience right from her education.

 Jayalalithaa's Educational Background:

 - In Bangalore, she attended Bishop Cotton Girls' School